 “Our nation’s charities are struggling to help those suffering from COVID-19, and many deserving organizations can use all the help they can get,” said IRS Commissioner Chuck Rettig.
 “The IRS reminds people there’s a new provision that allows for up to $300 in cash donations to qualifying organizations to be deducted from income.
 We encourage people to explore this option to help deserving tax-exempt organizations – and the people and causes they serve.”

 Under this new change, individual taxpayers can claim an “above-the-line” deduction of up to $300 for cash donations made to charity during 2020.
 This means the deduction lowers both adjusted gross income and taxable income – translating into tax savings for those making donations to qualifying tax-exempt organizations.

-MPA is a 501c3 nonprofit organization with federal ID# 86-1171133.
-Contributions to MPA do qualify under the CARES Act.
+Microfinancing Partners in Africa is a 501c3 nonprofit organization with federal ID# 86-1171133.
+Contributions to Microfinancing Partners in Africa do qualify under the CARES Act.